-- Follow the instructions and care plan (IPoC) agreed upon by you and your provider. - Treat your care manager and your care coordination support team with courtesy and respect at all times. - 3.
+- Follow the instructions and care plan (IPoC) agreed upon by you and your provider. - Treat your care manager and your care coordination support team with courtesy and respect at all times. - Hostile or threatening behavior may risk effectiveness of your care manager. - Adherence to participation requirements. - 5.
 Give CountyCare the right information so we can give the services you need.
-Let CountyCare and your treating provider know if you leave the CountyCare Care Management program. - Additional responsibilities apply to members in Home and Community Based Services.
+Let CountyCare and your treating provider know if you leave the CountyCare Care Management program. - 6.
+Additional responsibilities apply to members in Home and Community Based Services.
 Please see that section of the manual for further information.